Divided Mitrovica calm but wary after bloody Banjska incident

 A divided city

-The bridge over the Ibar in central Mitrovica is guarded by members of Italy’s Multinational Specialised Unit (MSU), part of the Carabinieri deployed on military missions in Kosovo and elsewhere, and closed off to cars by metal barricades at each end.
+The bridge over the Ibar in central Mitrovica is guarded by members of Italy’s Multinational Specialised Unit (MSU) – part of the Carabinieri deployed on military missions in Kosovo and elsewhere – and closed off to cars by metal barricades at each end.

 Most of the city’s population, around 70,000 people, live on the southern side of the Ibar.
 Mitrovica was an ethnically mixed city until Yugoslavia started to fall apart at the beginning of the 1990s and the late dictator Slobodan Milosevic brutally repressed Serbia’s Albanian minority.
 Now the approximately 20,000 Serbs in the north of the city are in the minority, left behind in the new country created when Kosovo declared its independence from Serbia in 2008.